 - The beauty of this Simple Angel Hair Pasta recipe is that it tastes phenomenal on it’s own but is also great with chicken, shrimp and believe it or not, leftover Thanksgiving turkey.

 - Here is my favorite dried basil. (affiliate)

 - Love this organic angel hair pasta made with Jerusalem artichoke inulin and here is why.
 Just know that you will need two packages for this Simple Angel Hair recipe. (affiliate)

 - There is something so special about serving your Italian feast in a beautiful pasta bowl like this one or this one. (affiliate)

 - If you are looking for the perfect gift for the health conscious cook who is in need of pots and pans this is a great set. (affiliate)

 - 2/3 cup extra virgin olive oil

 - 2 lbs tomatoes *diced

 - chopped parsley to garnish *optional

 - Put a large pot of water (approximately 5- 5 1/2 quarts of water) onto boil over high heat.Meanwhile prepare tomatoes and garlic.In a large frying pan heat olive oil over medium heat.
 Add garlic to oil.
 Cook until garlic becomes aromatic and just starts to brown on edges about 3 mins, stirring often.
 Stir in basil and cook for an additional minute.
 Stir in diced tomatoes and bring to a simmer over same heat.
 Cook until tomatoes dices are soft and just start to fall apart, about 8-10 mins.
-Once water is boiling add salt and pasta.
-Cook according to directions on package.
+Once water is boiling heavily salt the water.
+Add pasta and cook according to directions on package.
 Reserve 1/3- 1/2 cup pasta water.
 Add pasta and reserved pasta water to frying pan.
 Toss well.
 Garnish with fresh chopped parsley.